hackstreetboysph/ctf-writeups/2019-03-25-securinetsctfquals2019/README.md

 ===========
 ```

-By using the script and modifying the target plaintext value to match the correct words by guessing intelligently, woud result on finding out that the target plaintext is a quote by `Sir Arthur Conan Doyle`.
+By using the script and modifying the target plaintext value to match the correct words by guessing intelligently, would result on finding out that the target plaintext is a quote by `Sir Arthur Conan Doyle`.

 `I wanted to end the world, but I'll settle for ending yours.`